 Innovation & Entrepreneurship

-CU Boulder fosters an environment for innovative thinking and the entrepreneurship spirit, offering a variety of programs and resources developed to foster and support creative ideas for new initiatives.
+CU Boulder fosters an environment for innovative thinking and entrepreneurial mindsets, offering a variety of programs and resources developed to foster and support creative ideas for new initiatives.
 From academic programs and student groups to community-wide support, you will find the resources and people to help you develop and launch ideas.

-In addition to the large research institutes, there are nearly 90 research centers housed within academic departments or as subsets of the research institutes themselves.
+In addition to the large research institutes, there are more than 75 research centers housed within academic departments or as subsets of the research institutes themselves.
 They can be found in all fields of the university, including humanities and the arts, social sciences, natural sciences, engineering, business and law.

 Research Computing provides services for researchers that include large-scale computing resources, storage of research data, high-speed data transfer capabilities, and support for data sharing.
 Additionally, the Research Computing group provides consulting in computational science and data management, and will support grant proposals by partnering or providing letters of support.